p-akanksha/ENPM661-Planning-for-Autonomous-Robots/Project1/README.md

 # 8 piece puzzle

+8-puzzle is a puzzle played on a 3-by-3 grid with 8 square blocks labeled 1 through 8 and a blank square.
+The goal is to rearrange the blocks so that they are in order.

+This project provides a solution to the puzzle using the breadth-first search.

 ## Input Format

 The accepted input is column-wise, i.e. 147258360 will correspond to the following state